-We talk with many women who are choosing natural alternatives in many areas of their lives, but are still unsure about using them to relieve perimenopause and menopause symptoms.
-After all, they wonder if “natural” is supposed to be gentler — how can it be powerful enough to relieve symptoms like fuzzy thinking, hot flashes or insomnia?
+Are you choosing natural alternatives in many areas of your life, but still unsure about using them to relieve perimenopause and menopause symptoms?
+After all, if “natural” is supposed to be gentler — how can it be powerful enough to relieve symptoms like fuzzy thinking, hot flashes or insomnia?

-Let us assure you, the natural approach is highly effective — even for women suffering from severe symptoms.
+We can assure you, the natural approach to relief is highly effective — even for women suffering from severe symptoms.

 Steps for menopause relief: